 The Company holds all of the issued and outstanding capital of Skyline USA Inc. ("Skyline USA"), a private company incorporated on December 22, 2011 under the laws of the province of Ontario.
-Skyline USA holds all of the issued and outstanding capital of Skyline Cleveland Acquisitions, Inc., a private company incorporated under the laws of Ohio, USA, on December 27, 2011, which holds the Hyatt (discussed further below).
+Skyline USA holds all of the issued and outstanding capital of Skyline Cleveland Acquisitions, Inc., a private company incorporated under the laws of Ohio, USA, on December 27, 2011, which holds the Hyatt Regency Arcade.
+Skyline USA also holds all of the issued and outstanding capital of Skyline Cleveland Renaissance Inc. (SCRI), a private company incorporated on July 23, 2015 under the laws of the state of Ohio, which holds 50% of Skyline Cleveland Renaissance LLC (SCRL), a Delaware LLC, which owns the Renaissance Hotel in Cleveland, Ohio, USA.
+Skyline USA also holds all of the issued and outstanding capital of Skyline Bear Valley Resort Inc. ("Skyline BV"), a private company incorporated on September 12, 2014 under the laws of the state of Ohio.
+Skyline BV owns and operates Bear Valley Resort, a ski resort located in California, USA that was acquired on December 19, 2014.

 The Company holds 60% of the issued and outstanding capital of Skyline Blue Mountain Village Inc. ("Blue Mountain"), a private company incorporated on March 4, 2013 under the laws of the province of Ontario.
-Blue Mountain holds all of the share capital of Skyline Blue Mountain Retail Inc., which owns commercial areas in the Blue Mountain resort (discussed further below).
-In addition, Blue Mountain holds all of the share capital of Skyline Blue Mountain Development Inc., which owns land for the development of the Blue Mountain resort.
+Blue Mountain holds all of the share capital of Skyline Blue Mountain Retail Inc., a private company incorporated on March 4, 2013 under the laws of the province of Ontario, which owns commercial areas in the Blue Mountain resort (discussed further below).
+In addition, Blue Mountain holds all of the share capital of Skyline Blue Mountain Development Inc., a private company incorporated on March 4, 2013 under the laws of the province of Ontario which owns land suitable for the development of residential, hotel and retail purposes in and around the Blue Mountain resort.